 Peak torque of more than 450% of FLT was initially found with the compressor loaded, which is considered excessive even for reciprocating machinery.
-However, the signal appeared clipped so the unit was shut down to adjust the transmitter.
+However, the signal appeared clipped (Figure 2) so the unit was shut down to adjust the transmitter.
 It is important to check the time wave forms for flat spots, spikes, drop-outs, etc. to ensure good data collection.
 After changing the transmitter gain, the unit was re-started and the maximum torque was actually 630% of FLT (1,400,000 / 222,000 = 6.3).
 Comparison with other measurements such as motor current and cylinder pressures verified correct horsepower and that the strain gage telemetry system was providing accurate readings.
 In addition, the built-in shunt calibration had been used during installation of the system to verify scaling.

 The modified compressor unit was re-tested.
 Strain gage measurements confirmed that this additional inertia lowered the first TNF from 75 Hz to 71 Hz (now 5% below 5× running speed), greatly reducing the torque amplitude at that compressor harmonic.

 With the detuners installed, the overall torque level in the coupling was acceptable.
 The before and after comparison is shown in Figure 3.
 Note that the other compressor harmonics did not change much in amplitude.